top of page

 vice president

-Alexis is a junior studying Women's/Gender studies with a minor in Education and Society.
+Alexis is a senior studying Women's/Gender studies with a minor in Education and Society.

 Vaishnavi Rayannavar